yungshenglu/StudyJams/Coursera/FeatureEng/4-FeatureCrosses/Lab-6.md

 ## Overview

-In this lab, you will use the TensorFlow playground to develop an intuitive understanding of the limits of feature process.
+In this lab, you will use the TensorFlow playground to develop an intuitive understanding of the limits of the feature process.

 ---
 ## TensorFlow Playground